Back to Blog

 PPS (Polyphenylene Sulfide) offers impressive high-temperature performance at a fraction of PEEK’s cost.
 It’s often the practical choice when PEEK’s premium properties aren’t fully required.

-Brittleness PPS is notably brittle, especially unfilled grades.
-Impact resistance is poor.
-Glass-filled grades improve stiffness but remain brittle.
+Brittleness is PPS’s Achilles’ heel.
+The material is notably brittle, especially in unfilled grades, and impact resistance is poor.
+Glass-filled grades improve stiffness but remain brittle—if your application involves impact loading, look elsewhere.

 Typical Applications